applewoodsmokedham/metagraph/memory-bank/progress.md

 ## Recent Achievements

+1. **Implemented AlkanesBalanceExplorer**: Successfully created a comprehensive page for exploring Alkanes token balances by address, complete with visual representation of tokens.

+2. **Added Token Image Retrieval**: Implemented functionality to retrieve token images using the simulate method with input value 1000, demonstrating advanced use of the Oyl SDK.

+3. **Enhanced Response Transformation**: Improved the transformAlkanesResponse function to include tokenId information needed for image retrieval and display.

+4. **Created Hex to Data URI Conversion**: Implemented a utility function to convert hex string image data to displayable data URIs for direct use in the browser.

+5. **Implemented Token ID Display**: Added formatted display of Alkanes token IDs with copy functionality for better user experience.

-1. **Integrated LaserEyes Wallet Functionality**: Successfully integrated the LaserEyes package to provide Bitcoin wallet connectivity with support for multiple wallet providers.
+6. **Integrated LaserEyes Wallet Functionality**: Successfully integrated the LaserEyes package to provide Bitcoin wallet connectivity with support for multiple wallet providers.

-2. **Implemented Multi-Wallet Selection UI**: Created a wallet selection interface that displays all available wallet options and allows users to choose which wallet to connect.
+7. **Implemented Multi-Wallet Selection UI**: Created a wallet selection interface that displays all available wallet options and allows users to choose which wallet to connect.

-3. **Created Network Mapping Utility**: Developed a utility to map between METHANE network environments and LaserEyes network types to ensure consistent network configuration.
+8. **Created Network Mapping Utility**: Developed a utility to map between METHANE network environments and LaserEyes network types to ensure consistent network configuration.

-4. **Implemented Client-Side Only Rendering**: Ensured that wallet functionality is only rendered on the client-side to prevent server-side rendering issues.
+9. **Implemented Client-Side Only Rendering**: Ensured that wallet functionality is only rendered on the client-side to prevent server-side rendering issues.

-5. **Created Example Wallet Component**: Developed an example component that demonstrates how to use LaserEyes functionality in other components.
+10. **Created Example Wallet Component**: Developed an example component that demonstrates how to use LaserEyes functionality in other components.

-6. **Implemented Trace Method Page**: Successfully implemented a dedicated page for the "trace" API method with proper examples, documentation, and functionality.
+11. **Implemented Trace Method Page**: Successfully implemented a dedicated page for the "trace" API method with proper examples, documentation, and functionality.

-7. **Improved Application Architecture**: Enhanced the application architecture to better use React Router and create a more consistent user experience.
+12. **Improved Application Architecture**: Enhanced the application architecture to better use React Router and create a more consistent user experience.

-8. **Fixed Home Page Issues**: Resolved issues with the home page by merging the design from App.jsx with the functionality from Home.jsx.
+13. **Fixed Home Page Issues**: Resolved issues with the home page by merging the design from App.jsx with the functionality from Home.jsx.

-9. **Enhanced Component Reusability**: Improved the APIForm component to support examples and notes sections, making it more reusable across different API methods.
+14. **Enhanced Component Reusability**: Improved the APIForm component to support examples and notes sections, making it more reusable across different API methods.

-10. **Updated SDK Implementation**: Updated the traceTransaction function in the SDK to correctly use the AlkanesRpc trace method.
+15. **Updated SDK Implementation**: Updated the traceTransaction function in the SDK to correctly use the AlkanesRpc trace method.

-11. **Removed Mock Data**: Successfully removed all mock data from the application and implemented real data fetching through the Oyl SDK.
+16. **Removed Mock Data**: Successfully removed all mock data from the application and implemented real data fetching through the Oyl SDK.

-12. **Browser Compatibility**: Implemented a comprehensive Node.js compatibility layer that allows the Oyl SDK to run in a browser environment.
+17. **Browser Compatibility**: Implemented a comprehensive Node.js compatibility layer that allows the Oyl SDK to run in a browser environment.

-13. **Error Handling**: Improved error handling throughout the application, with better error messages and recovery mechanisms.
+18. **Error Handling**: Improved error handling throughout the application, with better error messages and recovery mechanisms.

-14. **Provider Implementation**: Enhanced the provider implementation to handle different network environments and provide a consistent interface.
+19. **Provider Implementation**: Enhanced the provider implementation to handle different network environments and provide a consistent interface.

-15. **Alkanes API Methods**: Implemented all core Alkanes API methods with proper error handling and response formatting.
+20. **Alkanes API Methods**: Implemented all core Alkanes API methods with proper error handling and response formatting.

 ## Next Priorities